 The COMNAP National Antarctic Programs operate a range of facilities in the Antarctic Treaty area in support of their scientific programs.
 A Web-based map of the main facilities, their locations and related data is available on-line here (or select any area on the map):

 (Please note this site is available but under development.
-Data is current as of 20 December 2016).
+Data is updated on a regular basis).

 For this COMNAP Antarctic facilities project, COMNAP collaborated with the EU-PolarNet (http://www.eu-polarnet.eu/) on their